 Grades are an important measurement of a student's success in school and should represent a student's academic achievement of state standards.
-Student work habits will not be calculated in student grades and will be reported separately.
+The North Providence Public Schools (the "District") adopts this grading policy to establish guidelines and procedures related to reporting student progress toward and achievement of the learning objectives in a course/class.